Italy–San Marino relations: Recent relations

 Other situations that have made the relations between San Marino and Italy tense is the search of the San Marino Consulate of Rimini by the Guardia di Finanza on 21 July 2009, to look for information on a domiciled person in the consulate: the search was defined by the San Marino government as "an unjustified and disrespectful act of a sovereign state" and led to formal protests to the Italian foreign minister Franco Frattini, while by the Italian authorities the San Marino court was accused of not collaborating with Italy.

 Furthermore, the State Congress of San Marino, on 12 May 2009, sent a warning to the Italian ambassador in San Marino and formally protested about the RAI, the Financial Police and the program Report by Milena Gabanelli, which aired on Rai 3 an episode dedicated to San Marino, the content of which was defined by the Secretary of State for Finance, Gabriele Gatti, "negative and misleading for San Marino".

 Presidents of the Italian Republic who visited San Marino

-To date, four out of eleven presidents of the Italian Republic have visited San Marino and have been :
+To date, four out of eleven presidents of the Italian Republic have visited San Marino: